danielfdsilva/map-lightbox-experiment/README.md

-# Map Lighbox - an experiment
+# Map Lightbox - an experiment

 I needed something that allowed me to highlight an area on a map.
 This highlight box had to be draggable and resizable.
 Not having found anything similar I decided to build my own.
 This is an outline of the challenges I faced.